You Watched In Silence Book Review A Sharp Paranaormal Thriller

 Caitlyn comes to a remote island in the Pacific Northwest to nanny for her favorite YouTube family blogger, Bella Greene.
 Who, after a public scandal, has been cancelled and became the target of stalking and ire online and in real life.

-When Caitlyn sees the job opportunity pop up in her group chat exclusively for her fans, she leaps at the opportunity to learn more about the public figure and become close to her.
+When Caitlyn sees a job opportunity pop up in her group chat, exclusively for her fans, she leaps at the chance to learn more about the public figure and get closer to her.

-Yet, what promises to be an easy-peasy job quickly gets hairy when suspicious activities begin to occur and ghostly apparitions stalk Caitlyn.
+Yet what promises to be an easy-peasy job quickly gets hairy when suspicious activities begin and ghostly apparitions stalk Caitlyn.
 Secrets surface with danger threatening the safety of Bella and Caitlyn.

 Craft & Style

-Also, the setting was superb and fit the eerie, moody vibe and the melancholic tone of the story, highlighting the paranormal elements.
+Also, the setting was superb and fit the story’s eerie, moody vibe and melancholic tone, highlighting the paranormal elements.

 Caitlyn’s voice and personality were a delightful mix of wit, sarcasm, and mystique.
 Side characters Adam, Bella’s assistant, and Hannah, the chef, were interesting but lacked some essential depth to make them fully three-dimensional.
-As for Ms. Bella herself, she felt duplicitous and fake, and was based on all the standard stereotypes we’ve come to associate with popular influencers.
+As for Ms. Bella herself, she felt duplicitous and fake, like the standard stereotypes we’ve come to associate with popular influencers.

-Overall, I enjoyed the structure of this novel and the deeper themes and messaging it was exploring.
+Overall, I enjoyed the novel’s structure and the deeper themes and messages it explored.

 Emotional Impact

-Aside from the mysterious and creepy vibes, there was depth in this story.
+Aside from the mysterious, reepy vibes, there was depth to this story.
 Topics concerning parasocial relationships, online bullying, and the ethics of family vlogging with young children provided rich social commentary.

-I also really appreciated the openness with which mental health was discussed.
+I also really appreciated the author’s openness about mental health.
 Caitlyn sharing her struggles with depression and taking medication was nice to see positively explored on page, especially in a thriller in which mental health and mental illness are too often used as plot points and twists, painting these issues in a negative light.

 Furthermore, her description of what it’s like living with depression or mental illness was so spot on.
 As a person who deals with mental illness, I found this representation validating and authentic.